 New York---has a waiver for parents under 150% and childless (even non-disabled) singles & couples under 65 below 100%, but the level is only \$792/mo for childless aged & disabled singles.
 ADAP's level is 435% & CHIP's is 400%.
 The state subsidizes insurance for workers under 250%, but it caps plan Rx benefits at \$3,000/yr.
-The legislature (D House; R Sen) still excludes the disabled from EPIC (NY's SPAP, which only covers those over 65 below 321% & no longer offers wrap-around coverage to those without Medicare Part D--(except in the donut hole, & still subsidizes Pt D premiums for those under 211%).
-It raised Rx & MD co-pays (but caps them at \$200/yr); adopted a flexible formulary; and covers assisted living, chore aide & adult day care.
+The legislature (D House; R Sen) still excludes the disabled from EPIC (NY's SPAP, which only covers those over 65 below 321% & no longer offers wrap-around coverage to those without Medicare Pt D, except in the donut hole, although it still subsidizes Pt D premiums for those under 211%).
+It raised Rx & MD co-pays (but caps them at \$200/yr); adopted a less flexible formulary that arthritis, diabetes, AIDS & mental health groups now challenge (yet Gov. Cuomo [D] quickly relented on plans to narrow the women's birth control Rx formulary); and covers assisted living, chore aide & ad-ult day care.
 Counties pay 1⁄2 of state Medicaid costs (but their increases are capped at 3.5%/yr).
-NY funded HIV day health care; covered colon & prostate cancer patients & the working disabled below 250%; required hospital discounts for those under 300% & banned taking debtors' homes; and required mental health parity in private insurance.
+NY funded HIV day health care; covered colon & prostate cancer patients & the wkg disabled below 250%; required hospital discounts for those under 300% & banned taking debtors' homes; and required mental health parity in private insurance.
 Ex-Gov. Paterson (D) started a discount Rx plan for the disabled, raised all Medicaid asset levels to \$14,250 for 1, \$20,850 for 2, etc., except for the aged, blind & disabled, ended MSP & SPAP asset tests and extended COBRA to 36 months.
 But he signed a bill with \$775 million in health cuts, aimed at saving \$300 million more in each future year.
 Short \$316 million, NYC's public hospitals plan to cut child mental health & Rx benefits and close some clinics.
 NYC proposed to end a school dental program, cut its HIV services \$17 million & de-funded a health insurance advocacy office.
 Its Mayor wants to cut 182 school nurse jobs.
-Gov Cuomo (D) & the legislature passed \$1 to \$2.8 billion in Medicaid & EPIC cuts, will force all Medicaid patients--even those in nursing homes & HCB waivers, if CMS agrees--into HMOs & tightened drug formularies for some diagnoses.
-A summary of the many complex cuts & changes is in "Medicaid & EPIC Cutbacks"; it has very detailed charts showing the new income & asset eligibility levels & disregards for most (but not all) of NY's health assistance programs at www.newyorkhealthaccess.org
+Cuomo & the legislature passed \$1 to \$2.8 billion in Medicaid & EPIC cuts, will force all Medicaid patients--even those in nursing homes & HCB waivers, if CMS agrees--into HMOs; and apparently are dropping or tightening income levels for the Katie Becket waiver & the FOA eligibility categories for at-home disabled children.
+A summary of the many complex cuts & changes is in "Medicaid & EPIC Cutbacks", with very detailed charts showing new income & asset levels & disregards for most of NY's health assistance programs at www.newyorkhealthaccess.org